twbs/bootstrap/docs/components/buttons.md

 Disabled buttons using the `<a>` element behave a bit different:

 - `<a>`s don't support the `disabled` attribute, so you must add the `.disabled` class to make it visually appear disabled.
 - Some future-friendly styles are included to disable all `pointer-events` on anchor buttons.
-For browsers that support that proper, you won't see the disabled cursor at all.
+In browsers which support that property, you won't see the disabled cursor at all.
 - Disabled buttons should include the `aria-disabled="true"` attribute to indicate the state of the element to assistive technologies.

 {% example html %}